 GLA democratic participation grants

-The Greater London Authority (GLA) provides grants to help under-registered and under-represented Londoners access their civic and democratic rights.
+The Greater London Authority (GLA) has provided grants to help under-registered and under-represented Londoners access their civic and democratic rights.

-This funding supports civil society organisations to deliver targeted, non-party political initiatives that increase civic and democratic participation across London.
+This funding supported civil society organisations to deliver targeted, non-party political initiatives that increase civic and democratic participation across London.

 Current grant funding status